-At Hande Hospital Abdominoplasty is also routinely performed along with a Ventral Hernia repair (Umbilical, Para-Umbilical, and Incisional Hernia).
+At Hande Hospital, Abdominoplasty is also routinely performed along with a Ventral Hernia repair (Umbilical, Para-Umbilical, and Incisional Hernia).
 It can also be combined with Hysterectomy and other elective procedures and many of our patients opt for this combination of procedures after the surgeon has determined the feasibility of combining both procedures.

-The ideal candidates for tummy tuck surgery are patients who are in relatively good physical shape, but have excess skin or fat in the abdominal area that is resistant to exercise.
+The ideal candidates for tummy tuck surgery are patients who are in relatively good physical shape but have excess skin or fat in the abdominal area that is resistant to exercise.
 This includes the laxity of underlying muscles (Rectus Abdominis) due to pregnancy, which makes it very difficult for mothers to return their abdominal area to a flat appearance.

-A tummy tuck usually begins with an incision in the lower part of the abdomen just above the pubic hairline.
-The incision is placed in such a manner that the final scar that the scar is well hidden within the panty line.
+A tummy tuck surgery usually begins with an incision in the lower part of the abdomen just above the pubic hairline.
+The incision is placed in such a manner that the final scar that scar is well hidden within the panty line.
 When a decision to retain the Umbilicus is taken, a second incision is made to free the navel from the abdominal tissue.
 The skin is separated from the abdominal wall, up to the ribs, exposing the vertical abdominal muscles (rectus muscles).

 The remaining skin is re-draped over the abdominal area and sutured in place.

 Before the wound is closed two drainage tubes will be placed under the skin to suck out any collection of fluid under the skin.
 This will remain for between three to four days depending on the instruction from the doctor.
 The abdominal dressing is done with the help of elastic plaster, which will remain for three to five days.

 After Tummy Tuck Surgery